How Codacy streamlines code reviews

 Third, they integrate seamlessly with the hosted version control platforms that we mentioned earlier, those being GitHub, Bitbucket, and Gitlab.
 As a result, any change, no matter how small or large, can be automatically reviewed against the same benchmark.

 You can see in the image above, that the automated review has been automatically run against the changes made.
-Now let’s get more specific; with a service such as Codacy, you can apply a coding standard or a series of code analysis patterns for one or all codebases.
+Now let’s get more specific; with a service such as Codacy, and a good quality checklist, you can apply a coding standard or a series of code analysis patterns for one or all codebases.
 If one of the available code analysis patterns doesn’t quite suit your objectives, you can create one from an existing standard, that does just what you need.

 In addition to reviewing a code commit, or pull request, external tools can also provide the ability to show trends over time.